EricBruylant/accelerator-website/index.md

 Since we want to heavily modify the location (optimized living environments!) and drive long term marginal costs down, we intend to buy a location with room to expand.
 This means our activation energy is high, but several members of the founding team are putting forward significant amounts of money.
 Additionally the project has the interest of several notable philanthropists, and will attempt to raise money via crowdfunding.

-Donations will be exchanged for rent tokens, which will be used to cover the rent of people living at the accelerator (details to be decided,will need rate-limiting and ) and play a role in governance.
+Donations will be exchanged for rent tokens, which will be used to cover the rent of people living at the accelerator (within limits of our capacity and application process).
+We expect to pair individuals and organisations with large donors, who might be giving out their rent tokens as a form of patronage.

 Longer term sources of income include residents doing remote work (e.g. coding), and people flowing through the accelerator self-funding and receiving scholarships once we are proven valuable.

-### Where will this be?
+### What's the location?

+We are working on it.
 The main criteria are cost (building, ongoing cost of living, flights from EU / US), safety (geopolitical, local, healthcare), convenient (visas, bureaucracy, languages), and climate.
 We've done basic research into [lots of countries](https://docs.google.com/spreadsheets/d/1ZHN2WEl97_lV053jvbn1Nyb_KpaK9q8mZ2BKkKxPupI/edit?usp=sharing), and looked more closely at some of the more promising ones.
 The plan is to narrow down to a shortlist by May and pick a country shortly after.

-### Where can I find out more about the project?
+### Where can I learn more about the project?

-The [Facebook group](https://www.facebook.com/groups/664817953593844/) contains a good deal of discussion.
+The [Facebook group](https://www.facebook.com/groups/664817953593844/) contains a good deal of discussion, and is a good place to get quick answers to your questions.

 [The missing step between Zero and Hero](https://arbital.com/p/missing_step_between_Zero_and_Hero/) - Why this seems high-impact: EA has a surplus of high-potential people who want to help but don't have a good path to doing so.

 [A Whirlwind Tour](https://arbital.com/p/a_whirlwind_tour/) - A tour of the accelerator set a year in.

 [Path to Acceleration](https://arbital.com/p/accelerator_plan/) - A sketch of how to get from here to there.

 [Arbital pages](https://arbital.com/p/accelerator_project/) - More pages on Arbital.

 ### Do you really think this will work?